-Download the Coordinator Worksheet from Box
+Download the Coordinator Worksheet from OneDrive

 (Penn State Access ID login required)

-The following links provide a breakdown of startup budget considerations and guidance and resources for ongoing financial study management for clinical research.
+The following additional links provide a breakdown of startup budget considerations and guidance and resources for ongoing financial study management for clinical research.

 - Office of Sponsored Programs fringe and F&A rate agreements